tlinnet/gas-counter-magnetic/README.md

 # Gas counter via KY-021 Mini reed magnet

-I live in Germany, near Stuttgart.
-I have this gas box from my supplier.
-It's a GT4 G4 from 2005.
+Near Stuttgart, Germany, the gas box from the supplier is a GT4 G4 from 2005.
 It says that one magnetic pulse equals: 1 imp=0,01 m3.
 The red box is marking a place for putting a magnet for reading the pulses.

 ![Screenshot 2024-09-22 at 20 27 04](https://github.com/user-attachments/assets/efbeef47-f8ea-45c7-b602-e2f2553b8e2d)